dal95/movie-review-admin-dashboard/README.md

-# Movie review admin app
+# WIP - Movie review admin app
 This repo is a teaching materials for Glints Academy Office hour.
 Built with react js and using the data based on the API that we created https://notflixtv.herokuapp.com.